NULLWulf/Oswego-Dashboard-Project-MOVED/CONTRIBUTING.md

 - other file typeas needed

 ### Images are property of SUNY Oswego and may not be utilized by other parties for any reasons.

+## We reserve the right to alter these guidelines at any time for any reason.